 Wendy Bowles has been lecturing and researching in social work and human services at Charles Sturt University since 1991.
-Before that she worked mainly in the disability field and taught in social work at the University of New South Wales.
-Her PhD is in quality of life of people with spina bifida as an issue of equality.
-Wendy is Discipline Leader of social work and Sub Dean Workplace Learning for Faculty of Arts and Education.
-She convenes the Australian Association of Social Work's National Education and Knowledge Development Committee.
+Prior to commencing at CSU, Wendy worked mainly in the disability field and taught in social work at the University of New South Wales.
+Wendy's PhD is in quality of life of people with spina bifida as an issue of equality.
+Wendy also convenes the Australian Association of Social Work's National Education and Knowledge Development Committee.

 A scholar of social work education and professional practice, Wendy enjoys teaching and researching in those areas that focus on social justice and human rights including rural issues, ethics and disability.
-She has co-authored two books: one on social work ethics and one on social work research methods (now in its 3rd edition) as well as book chapters and journal articles.
-Supervising research students and being active within the university, professional and disability communities as well as her local community in rural NSW are priorities.
-Wendy lives on a farm in a small rural community about 150 kms from Wagga and experiences first hand the issues associated with rurality, distance learning and teaching.
+Wendy has co-authored two books: one on social work ethics and one on social work research methods (now in its 3rd edition) as well as book chapters and journal articles.
+Supervising research students and being active within the university, professional and disability communities are Wendy's priorities.